Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 system.
 This means that x increases towards the right and y increases towards bottom.

-In monitor-axis, the monitor axis is visualized.
+In @monitor-axis, the monitor axis is visualized.
 #align(
   center, [#figure(
       img("monitor-axis.png", width: 70%, extension: "figures"), caption: [Visualization of the monitor coordinate system],